Enter the initial value, current value, and distributions received during the period to determine the return on the mutual fund.

 Calculate the return on the fund using the equation above.

-A mutual fund is a type of financial security that is made up of a pool of money collected from many individuals that is then invested in various stocks.
+A mutual fund is a type of financial security that is made up of a pool of money collected from many individuals that are then invested in various stocks.